22 Traditional Amish Recipes

 - 9. Canning is an important part of the Amish home economy.
 Their gardens provide them with plenty of produce options for canning.
 The canning process helps keep fruits and vegetables throughout the winter.
 They can even can some meats.

-For more recipes like the ones above, try our collection, 30 Charming Old Fashioned Recipes
+For more recipes like the ones above, try our collection, 30 Good Old Recipes from Grandma's Kitchen

 Your Recently Viewed Recipes